 Small Business Majority has released its comprehensive state policy agenda to ensure entrepreneurship is at the center of a thriving and inclusive economy in Virginia during and after the COVID-19 pandemic.
 It’s critical that state lawmakers enact both short- and long-term policies to support and empower these entrepreneurs by guaranteeing that they have access to capital to maintain and pivot their business, affordable and quality healthcare and the tools and benefits they need to sustain themselves now and in the future.

 As cases of COVID-19 continue to rise throughout the country, so does its impact on our economy.
 From stock market dips to decreased foot traffic in thriving neighborhoods, it's vital that our federal and state officials enact short and long-term policies that will offset these effects, particularly for our small business community, whose success is critical to our nation's economic health.
 Focusing on key policy issues will help support America's job creators.

-California’s paid sick leave law, which went into effect on July 1, 2015, allows employees to take time off from work to address their health or a family member’s illness without losing a paycheck.
+California’s paid sick leave law allows employees to take time off from work to address their health or a family member’s illness without losing a paycheck.

 Small business owners in the Empire State have been working tirelessly to pull the state’s economy back from the brink of the Great Recession.
 The long hours and commitment they put into their businesses are rivaled only by their employees, whose hard work is crucial to the success of the business.
 That’s why New York small business owners feel it makes good business sense to take care of their employees, as it’s crucial they retain a loyal, talented workforce.